 Al Shindagha House of Perfume, Dubai

 Typically built with three or four glass sides, these stand-alone units are generally located in the center of a gallery for 360° viewing or placed against a wall.
-They are ideal to display a wide variety of artifacts, from mannequins to sculptures and from musical instruments to furniture.
+Freestanding glass display cases are ideal to display a wide variety of artifacts, from mannequins to sculptures and from musical instruments to furniture.

 These museum display cases are designed in different sizes and shapes, with lower or taller bases, and with or without toe kicks.
-Pedestals with drawers are available with all freestanding cases to add display surface and increase the level of interaction.
+Pedestals with drawers are available with all freestanding glass display cases to add display surface and increase the level of interaction.

 Flexible shelving and lighting solutions are available to accommodate a wide variety of artifacts.
 Alarm systems and sensors can also be integrated to the designs.

 Freestanding glass display cases can be designed with hinged doors and fixed panels, or a combination of both, and supplied with a variety of finishes, materials and glazing.